merantix-momentum/squirrel-core/docs/usage/Iterstream.rst

 See the documentation of
 :py:class:`ThreadPoolExecutor <concurrent.futures.ThreadPoolExecutor>` for details.

-In the above example, two :py:class:`ThreadPoolExecutor <concurrent.futures.ThreadPoolExecutor>`'s are created, one with an upper bound of 4 threads and the other with a *smart* upper bound.
+In the above example, two :py:class:`ThreadPoolExecutor <concurrent.futures.ThreadPoolExecutor>`\s are created, one with an upper bound of 4 threads and the other with a *smart* upper bound.
 After the iterator is exhausted, both of these pools will be closed.